Healthcare Science (Cardiac Physiology) BSc

 Year 2

-You will continue to develop key skills in a range of non-invasive procedures whilst also progressing into invasive cardiac diagnostic assessments, which will prepare you for your specialist clinical placement.
+You will continue to develop key skills in a range of non-invasive procedures while also progressing onto invasive cardiac diagnostic assessments, preparing you for your specialist clinical placement.
 Clinical skills training will focus on ambulatory monitoring report writing, functional imaging and basic coronary angiography.
+These are procedures you will learn about during your clinical placement.
+In addition, you will study the pathophysiology of cardiac and respiratory diseases.

 Year 3